mderfler/node-server-blog-api/README.md

-# express-static-file-server as blog api
+# express-static-file-server for blog api
 ## uses json file for storage - no database

 ## Running